altimmons/LangNotes/WindowsAdmin.md

 For example,

-certreq –submit certrequest.req certnew.cer certnew.pfx
+certreq -submit certrequest.req certnew.cer certnew.pfx

 C:\>certreq -accept cert.cer

 This is the default certreq.exe option.
 If no alternative is defined at the CMD, certreq.exe tries to give a certificate call to a certificate authority.
-Users must define a certificate request when utilizing the –submit method.
+Users must define a certificate request when utilizing the -submit method.
 If this parameter is discarded, a standard File Open window surfaces, allowing users to pick the suitable certificate call file.

 26. Fsutil